firstcontributions/first-contributions/README.md

 git commit -m "Add your-name to Contributors list"
 ```

-replacing `your-name` with your name.
+Replace `your-name` with your name.

 ## Push changes to GitHub